A New Face for an Old Enemy: Post-Polio Syndrome

 A Debilitating Disease

-Up to 90% of the motor nerves are affected by the poliovirus, and at least 50% are killed off.
-According to Alan J. McComas, MD, a Canadian neurologist at McMaster University in Hamilton, Ontario, the remaining healthy nerve cells send out "sprouts" to reconnect the muscle fibers that were orphaned when their motor neurons were killed.
+Almost all of the motor nerves are affected by the poliovirus, and at least half are killed off.
+The remaining healthy nerve cells send out "sprouts" to reconnect the muscle fibers that were orphaned when their motor neurons were killed.

-Thirty or more years after the initial injury, the sprouted nerves (which have carried up to 500 times their normal workload) begin suffering from overuse.
+Decades after the initial injury, the sprouted nerves (which have carried up to 500 times their normal workload) begin suffering from overuse.
 These overused nerves—along with overworked joints that hurt and throb after decades of doing too much work with too little muscle support—make up the syndrome known as post-polio syndrome (PPS).
-Symptoms of PPS include:
+Symptoms of PPS include progression or new symptoms of:

 - Muscle weakness